 Who was Monteath Douglas?

 Thomas Monteath (1788 – 1868) was an army officer in the Bengal Infantry.
-Born in Jamaica to a Scottish father and English mother, he rose progressively through the ranks, becoming increasingly senior as he distinguished himself in campaigns in India: cadet, ensign, lieutenant, captain, major, then lieutenant–colonel, brigadier and finally major–general.
+Born in Jamaica to a Scottish father and English mother, he rose progressively through the ranks, becoming increasingly senior as he distinguished himself in campaigns in India.
 In 1865 he was awarded the KCB for long service to the Empire.

 In 1850 he inherited the fortune of his cousins Archibald and James Monteath (whose mausoleum now stands in the Glasgow Necropolis) together with the estate of Douglas Support (Lanarkshire), which came to his paternal grandmother Jean Douglas’s family through a labyrinthine series of wills and inheritances from the Douglas of Mains family line.
 He appended the Douglas name to his own in 1851.